 The seasonality of retail demand for our products, together with our goal of balancing production throughout the year, requires us to manage our manufacturing and allocate our products to our dealer network to address anticipated retail demand.
-Production and sales levels throughout fiscal 2021 and 2020 fluctuated due in large part to the COVID-19 pandemic.
+Production and sales levels throughout fiscal 2022, 2021, and 2020 fluctuated due to general economic conditions and the ongoing COVID-19 pandemic.
 In addition, our dealers must manage seasonal changes in consumer demand and inventory.
-Although we have remained focused on applying and enhancing our COVID-19 health and safety protocols while continuing to ramp-up production, our businesses may experience difficulty in adapting to the rapidly changing production and sales volumes.
+Our business may experience difficulty in adapting to the rapidly changing production and sales volumes.
 We may not be able to recruit or maintain sufficient skilled labor or our suppliers may not be able to deliver sufficient quantities of parts and components for us to match production with rapid changes in forecasted demand.
 In addition, consumers may pursue other recreational activities if dealer pipeline inventories fall too low and it is not convenient to purchase our products, consumers may purchase from competitors, or our fixed costs may grow in response to increased demand.
 A failure to adjust dealer pipeline inventory levels to meet demand could adversely impact our results of operations.

-Our financial results may be adversely affected by our third-party suppliers' increased costs or inability to meet required production levels due to increased demand or disruption of supply of raw materials, parts, and product components.
+Our financial results may be adversely affected by our third-party suppliers' increased costs or inability to meet required production levels due to increased demand or global supply chain disruptions.

-We rely on third parties to supply raw materials used in the manufacturing process, including resins, fiberglass, aluminum, lumber and steel, as well as product parts and components.
+We rely on a complex global supply chain of third parties to supply raw materials used in the manufacturing process, including resins, fiberglass, aluminum, lumber and steel, as well as product parts and components.
 The prices for these raw materials, parts, and components fluctuate depending on market conditions and, in some instances, commodity prices or trade policies, including tariffs.
 Substantial increases in the prices of raw materials, parts, and components would increase our operating costs, and could reduce our profitability if we are unable to recoup the increased costs through higher product prices or improved operating efficiencies.
 Similarly, if a critical supplier were to close its operations, cease manufacturing, or otherwise fail to deliver an essential component necessary to our manufacturing operations, that could detrimentally affect our ability to manufacture and sell our products, resulting in an interruption in business operations and/or a loss of sales.